saikeerthi3/Bank-Customer-Churn-Analysis/README.md

 ## Problem Statement:

 Customer churn is the percentage of customers who stop using a company's products or services during a certain time frame.
 It is a critical metric because a high churn rate can significantly impact the profitability and long-term success of a business.
-This project aims to develop a predictive model that accurately determines the likelihood of a bank customer discontinuing services within the next six months.
-The model will help the bank deploy effective retention strategies, ultimately preserving revenue and enhancing customer satisfaction.
+This analysis will help the bank deploy effective retention strategies, ultimately preserving revenue and enhancing customer satisfaction.

 ![image](https://github.com/user-attachments/assets/af4f7ebd-0423-42a2-bc31-97f9de1ff8d0)